Casanova in Bolzano

 Casanova in Bolzano is a 1940 novel by Sándor Márai.
-The books begins with Casanova's escape from Piombi, from which he heads into the Alps, to Bolzano.
+The book begins with Casanova's escape from Piombi, from which he heads into the Alps, to Bolzano.
 It is here that he re-encounters an enemy from the past, the Duke of Parma, and again contests with him over a woman named Francesca.
-The books was published in Hungary in 1940, and published in an English translation in 2004.
+The book was published in Hungary in 1940 and published in an English translation in 2004.